 - 2 & 1/4 cups all-purpose flour

-- 2 teaspoons baking soda
+- 1 teaspoon baking soda

 - 1/2 teaspoon salt

-- 1 & 1/4 cups butter, softened
+- 1 & 1/4 cups unsalted butter, softened

-- 1 cup sugar
+- 1 cup granulated sugar

-- 2/3 cup brown sugar
+- 2/3 cup firmly packed light brown sugar

-- 2 eggs
+- 2 large eggs

 - 1 & 1/2 teaspoons vanilla extract

-- 1 & 1/2 cups chopped pecans
+- 2 & 1/2 cups chopped nuts*

-- 1/4 cup chopped almonds
+- 1 cup chopped dates

-- 12 ounces semi-sweet chocolate chips
+- 3/4 cup semisweet chocolate chips

-- Preheat oven to 350°.
-Line baking pans with silicone liners or parchment paper.
+- Preheat oven to 350°F. Line baking sheets with parchment paper or silicone liners.